apache/activemq-artemis/docs/user-manual/en/large-messages.md

 ## Compressed Large Messages on Core Protocol

-You can choose to send large messages in compressed form using `compressLargeMessages` URL parameter.
+You can choose to send large messages in compressed form using `compressLargeMessage` URL parameter.

-If you specify the boolean URL parameter `compressLargeMessages` as true, The system will use the ZIP algorithm to compress the message body as the message is transferred to the server's side.
+If you specify the boolean URL parameter `compressLargeMessage` as true, the system will use the ZIP algorithm to compress the message body as the message is transferred to the server's side.
 Notice that there's no special treatment at the server's side, all the compressing and uncompressing is done at the